NVIDIA/NeMo-Guardrails/docs/README.md

 * [Guardrails Configuration Guide](user_guides/configuration-guide.md): The complete guide to all the configuration options available in the `config.yml` file.
 * [Guardrails Library](user_guides/guardrails-library.md): An overview of the starter built-in rails that NeMo Guardrails provide.
+* [Guardrails Process](user_guides/guardrails-process.md): A detailed description of the guardrails process, i.e., the categories of rails and how they are called.
 * [Colang Language Guide](user_guides/colang-language-syntax-guide.md): Learn the syntax and core concepts of Colang.
 * [LLM Support for Guardrails](user_guides/llm-support.md): An easy to grasp summary of the current LLM support.
 * [Python API](user_guides/python-api.md): Learn about the Python API, e.g., the `RailsConfig` and `LLMRails` classes.
 * [CLI](user_guides/cli.md): Learn about the NeMo Guardrails CLI that can help you use the Chat CLI or start a server.
 * [Server Guide](user_guides/server-guide.md): Learn how to use the NeMo Guardrails server.
-* [Integration with LangChain](user_guides/integration-with-langchain.md): Integrate Guardrails in your existing LangChain-powered app or bring your preferred Chains to Guardrails.
+* [Integration with LangChain](user_guides/integration-with-langchain.md): Integrate guardrails in your existing LangChain-powered app.

 The following guides explain in more details various specific topics: